About the Organisation

 A prospective intern can apply for an internship in either/both departments.

-Please Note: PRS Legislative is currently only accepting applications for the month of March 2022.
+Please Note: PRS Legislative is currently only accepting applications for May 2022.
 This is a ‘work-from-home (online)’ internship.

 Structure of the Internship